Educational Effectiveness Student Achievement

 Institutional Learning Outcomes

-Westmont's broadest learning goals are embedded in seven institutional learning outcomes.
-Each year one ILO is the focus of a college-wide assessment effort.
-Summaries of results are presented here.
+Westmont’s broadest learning goals are expressed through eight institutional learning outcomes (ILOs).
+Each year, one or two ILOs are selected for a college-wide assessment.
+Summaries of the results are provided here.

 |